Silicon Beach Bomo - Orientation Guide | The Triangle

 Right: The pedestrianised area from the top of Orchard Walk (mouse over photo to see imqge of latter).
 The red canopy belongs to the sundeck extension of Flirt Café Bar.

-The road loops around a wedge buildings on the N side, called ‘The Branksome Oval’ forming one side of The Triangle.
+The road loops around a wedge of buildings on the N side, called ‘The Branksome Oval’ forming one side of The Triangle.
 On the far side, Ojo Rojo, a new 2-storey Mexican restaurant, is on the corner.
 On the near side along Commercial Rd is the new Four Horsemen pub, Lola's (formerly Lolita's, a long-established Spanish tapas restaurant), a 'bubble tea' shop, the Oriental Garden / Happy Diner [a Chinese takeaway/ restaurant], Smokin' Aces (which describes itself as a Cocktail Bar & Whiskey Lounge), and at the NW apex, Tico's, now renamed the Blue Hill Cafe & Bar [Portuguese food, English breakfast etc].
 (This was formerly Battistini’s coffee shop, the first in town to have continental-style outdoor seating back in the 90s, and had to fight a battle with certain reactionary elements on the Council to do so - they claimed the sight of young women in short skirts sitting outside would cause drivers to crash their cars).

 Nearby: Across Commercial Rd is Rio internet café, a Thai cafe, and Funchal By Night [Portuguese dishes].
-A Brewhouse & Kitchen outlet, part of a chain where the brewery and pub are integrated, is opening on the site of the former Branksome Arms, with a beer garden at the rear.
+A Brewhouse & Kitchen outlet, part of a chain where the brewery and pub are integrated, recently opened on the site of the former Branksome Arms, with a large beer garden at the rear.
 This is near the entrance to St Michael’s Road [pictured right].
-This heads up the steep hill to the SW, past an organic-foods shop to a loop road full of B&Bs and small cheap semi-residential hotels at the heart of Westcliff (potential short-term accommodation for any startups on a budget).
+This heads up the steep hill to the SW, past an organic-foods shop to a loop road full of B&Bs and small cheap semi-residential hotels at the heart of Westcliff (potential short-term accommodation for any newly-arrived startups on a budget).

 Right: St Michael's Rd seen from outside the Blue Hill cafe.

 Beyond that, within walking distance, are some larger hotels with lounge facilities suitable for group meetings.
-Though scheduled for demolition in 2017, the closest is the Wessex Hotel, down West Hill Rd on West Cliff Rd [turn right], which has a large car park, spacious two-level lounge bar area, a function room for dinner-dance-type events, and an Italian restaurant downstairs [Amalfi].
+Though currently scheduled for demolition, the closest is the Wessex Hotel, down West Hill Rd on West Cliff Rd [turn right], which has a large car park, spacious two-level lounge bar area, a function room for dinner-dance-type events, and an Italian restaurant downstairs [Amalfi].
 The slightly more upmarket Connaught Spa Hotel, with evenings-only award-winning French restaurant, and a brasserie opening onto a terrace garden, is around the corner on West Hill Rd.

 The Little Triangle